ManuelBS95/music-player/README.md

 Hello

-This is a Music Player Clone of Windows 11
+This is a Music Player Project